-Over a period of several years, Binary Design worked closely with the business to overhaul almost every key system, modernising the whole IT infrastructure and delivering new capabilities to support the business into the future.
+Over a period of several years, Octal worked closely with the business to overhaul almost every key system, modernising the whole IT infrastructure and delivering new capabilities to support the business into the future.

 For a bit of fun, we also helped fit out a branded “torture experience” room, complete with pnuematic jets, automated lighting, and door controllers to make an already intense visual experience even more frightening.

 What we did